VirtusLab/scala-cli/website/docs/guides/internals.md

 ## Home directory for scala-cli

-By default, the `scala-cli` uses the home directory to store Coursier caches, the config database, the working directory for Bloop, and other internal files.
+By default, Scala CLI uses the home directory to store Coursier caches, the config database, the working directory for Bloop, and other internal files.
 To change this default behavior, set the `SCALA_CLI_HOME` environment variable to point to an existing directory.